 Are you a coach who is not blogging yet?
 Start today.
 Gather some blog ideas (you can use the ideas above as a starting point) and write your first article today.

-My name is Isi Dixon and I help small business owners, such as coaches grow their businesses through the power of blogging.
-I provide blogging training that helps business owners get started on their blogging journey, but I can also help people who are already blogging improve their business blogging skills.
-Get in touch by emailing me at email@example.com and we can arrange an informal phone or Skype call to see if I’m the right person to achieve your business goals.
+My name is Isi Dixon and I help small business owners, like coaches, grow their businesses through the power of blogging.
+I provide training that helps business owners get started on their blogging journey, or support to those of you who are already blogging to help you to improve your business blogging skills.
+Get in touch by emailing me at email@example.com and we can arrange an informal phone or Skype call to demonstrate how blogging can help you to achieve your business goals.